Individual with whom I worked with: Mick Smirthwaite

 Today’s placement was better and more positive than I could have imagined.

 I was a little nervous carrying out the assessment of my Placement Tutor’s injury.
 My mind went blank when trying to remember the muscles in the lumbar spine region and their actions.
 My Placement Tutor was very encouraging.
 I wasn’t very confident when palpating the muscles in the lumbar region as I was a little out of practice.
-I had performed a number of massages during the summer break but had not explored the soft tissue by palpation.
-I did feel very confident performing the Soft Tissue Massage.
+I had performed a number of massages during the summer break but had not practised my palpation skills.
+I did feel confident performing the soft tissue massage.

 I thoroughly enjoyed the assessment and observation of the treatment applied to the client with the torn hamstring injury.
-I knew the anatomy, was able to diagnose the injury and understood the reason why the modalities selected were used to treat the injury.
+I knew the anatomy, was able to diagnose the injury and understood the rationale for the treatment applied and the modality used.